Science

 The key stage 3 science curriculum follows the national curriculum.

-This aims to: develop scientific knowledge and conceptual understanding, develop understanding of the methods and processes needed to conduct scientific enquiry, to be able to apply the scientific knowledge to situations in the wider world.
+This aims to: develop scientific knowledge and conceptual understanding, develop an understanding of the methods and processes needed to conduct scientific enquiry, to be able to apply scientific knowledge to situations in the wider world.
 The key skills developed include: experimental skills, analysis and evaluation, measurement.

 The topics are strategically picked from the national curriculum to engage and ensure a solid science foundation.
 Topics covered in key stage 3 science include: structure and function of living organisms, material cycles and energy, interactions and interdependencies, the periodic table and reactions, acids and alkalis, the earth and atmosphere, energy, motion and forces, waves and matter.

-Consolidation of knowledge is ensured by using retrieval practice in formats such as low stakes quizzes and games are used to embed knowledge and to begin to apply knowledge as well as to ensure understanding of key words.
+Consolidation of knowledge is ensured by using retrieval practice in formats such as low-stakes quizzes, and games are used to embed knowledge and to begin to apply knowledge, as well as to ensure understanding of keywords.
 Topics are referred back to at regular intervals linking to the new topic.

 KS4

 The key stage 4 curriculum follows the Cambridge international GCSE single science award.
-This qualification aims to deliver content, which is interesting and engaging as well as providing the solid foundation of key scientific concepts.
+This qualification aims to deliver content which is interesting and engaging as well as providing the solid foundation of key scientific concepts.
 It develops practical and mathematical skills through the topics.
-This exam board consists of a written paper, multiple-choice paper and practical skills paper.
+This exam board consists of a written paper, a multiple-choice paper and a practical skills paper.
 This exam board was chosen to allow greater access for our pupils and an increased chance of success.
 Some pupils move to the school and are already working towards double science awards, if the referring school is willing; we try to support them to complete the double award where appropriate.

-The topics are splits into the three sciences
+The topics are splits into the three sciences.

 Chemistry: principles of chemistry, inorganic chemistry, physical chemistry, organic chemistry,